hkzlab/C64_250407_SRAM_Adapter/README.md

 ![ZetaWing 2 title screen](pics/zetawing2_issue.jpg)

 Note that this same issue **happens with other SRAM mods** (meant for shortboards) bodged to work on this machine, and disappears when using real DRAM ICs.

-I suspect it is a quirk of my VIC-II, a 6569R3.
-Will update this section in case I ever get around to mod and use an 8565 or if I find a different revision of the 6569.
+This seems a quirk of my VIC-II, a 6569R3.
+I modified the motherboard to support an 8565 and the issue disappeared (tested with an 8565R2).